SAN DIEGO JUVENILE Attorney

-At the time of arrest, an intake officer (a juvenile probation officer) provides a summary of the police report, the juvenile’s school, and criminal record and parents’ comments on how the child is doing.
+At the time of arrest, an intake officer (a juvenile probation officer) summarizes the police report, the juvenile’s school and criminal records, and the parents’ comments on how the child is doing.

-Within 48 hours of the time a minor has been arrested (excluding non-court days), the court must hold a detention hearing (the juvenile court equivalent of an arraignment) to review the probation officer’s recommendations.
+Within 48 hours of a minor’s arrest (excluding non-court days), the court must hold a detention hearing (the juvenile court equivalent of an arraignment) to review the probation officer’s recommendations.
 If this hearing does not occur within 48 hours, the minor must be released into the custody of his parents.

 Minors are usually detained in one of two locations, the Youth Transition Campus —next to the Juvenile Court, or the East Mesa Juvenile Detention Facility, near the Mexican border.
 Unlike adult prisoners, they will not be detained in a county jail.

-If a child over 16 commits a grave offense, such as rape, murder, arson or kidnapping, the court will hold a “transfer hearing” to decide whether they should try the child in the adult criminal court system.
-In most of these cases, your juvenile justice lawyer will work to ensure the case is held in juvenile courts as sentencing generally is not as severe for minors.
+If a child over 16 commits a grave offense, such as rape, murder, arson, or kidnapping, the court will hold a “transfer hearing” to decide whether they should try the child in the adult criminal court system.
+In most situations, your juvenile defense lawyer will work to ensure the case is held in the San Diego juvenile courts, as sentencing generally is not as severe for minors.
 Keeping the matter out of adult court is particularly beneficial for those charged with sex crimes, as a teen who receives probation for a sex crime will not be required to register as a sex offender.

 The adjudication process is the resolution of the defendant’s case.
-It can involve a plea bargain, like adult offenders might make with a prosecutor, or it could mean a hearing with a judge.
-Juveniles do not receive jury trials, and the judge will determine their guilt, but they can still defend themselves against the charges with a skilled juvenile crimes lawyer.
+It can involve a plea bargain, as adult offenders might make with a prosecutor, or it could mean a hearing with a judge.
+Juveniles do not receive jury trials, and the judge will determine their guilt, but they can still defend themselves against the charges with a skilled San Diego juvenile crimes lawyer.

-If the judge decides a minor is guilty of a crime, he will schedule a disposition hearing, which is like a sentencing hearing in the adult courts.
+If the judge decides a minor is guilty of a crime, they will schedule a disposition hearing, which is like a sentencing hearing in the adult courts.
 At this hearing, the prosecution and criminal defense attorneys will present arguments regarding what they believe would be the most appropriate sentence for the juvenile.
-The ultimate goal of the juvenile justice system is to rehabilitate minors, not punish them, and the judge will consider what she believes is the most appropriate way to teach the teen a lesson and remedy any wrongs incurred by the victim.
+The ultimate goal of the juvenile justice system is to rehabilitate minors, not punish them, and the judge will consider what they believe is the most appropriate way to teach the teen a lesson and remedy any wrongs incurred by the victim.

 A juvenile defense lawyer can begin helping your child at any stage during this process.
 Still, it is typically best to obtain legal counsel as soon as possible to help protect your child’s rights.